SIGMA: Scalable Spectral Insights for LLM Model Collapse: Supplementary Experiments, Reproducibility, and Extended Diagnostics (TECH)

 \subsection{Section Roadmap}

-This appendix section has three goals: (i) to make the TECH recursion loop fully reproducible from first principles, (ii) to make all main-text plots and scalars auditable from exported tables, and (iii) to provide extended diagnostics that contextualize geometric contraction.
+This appendix section has three goals: (i) to make the TECH recursion loop fully reproducible from scratch, (ii) to make all main-text plots and scalars auditable from exported tables, and (iii) to provide extended diagnostics that contextualize geometric contraction.

 \paragraph{(i) Reproducibility from raw sources to \sgma-UB curves.} The recursion loop is sensitive to implementation choices.
 We therefore document the entire pipeline for the reported TECH run: (a) how the real TECH corpus and frozen prompt bank are constructed, (b) how synthetic pools are regenerated deterministically each generation, (c) how training mixtures are formed under a constant token budget, and (d) how evaluation responses, embeddings, and \sgma-UB metrics are computed.